Franklin Pierce: Foreign and military affairs

 British consuls in the U.S. sought to enlist Americans for the Crimean War in 1854, in violation of neutrality laws, and Pierce eventually expelled Crampton and three consuls.
 To Pierce's surprise, the British did not expel Buchanan in retaliation.
 In his December 1855 State of the Union message to Congress, Pierce had set forth the American case that Britain had violated the Clayton-Bulwer Treaty.
 According to Buchanan, the British were impressed by the message and were rethinking their policy.
 Nevertheless, Buchanan was unable to get them to abandon their Central American possessions.
 The Canadian-American Reciprocity Treaty was ratified by Congress, the British parliament, and Canada's colonial legislatures.

 Pierce's administration aroused sectional apprehensions when three U.S. diplomats in Europe drafted a proposal to the president to purchase Cuba from Spain for $120 million (USD), and justify the "wresting" of it from Spain if the offer were refused.
 The publication of the Ostend Manifesto, which had been drawn up at Secretary of State Marcy's insistence, provoked the scorn of northerners, who viewed it as an attempt to annex a slave-holding possession to bolster Southern interests.
 It helped discredit the expansionist policy of Manifest Destiny the Democratic Party had often supported.

+British-American competition in Central America was played out in Nicaragua and Honduras.
+In 1855 an American mercenary and freebooter named William Walker took an expeditionary force to Nicaragua, overthrew the existing government, and reinstituted slavery, with the hope of establishing a white-ruled society that would join the United States as a slave state.
+In May 1856 Pierce recognized the new government as the legitimate government of the country.
+In July, acting as an effective dictator, Walker declared himself president of Nicaragua.
+However, under pressure from Cornelius Vanderbilt, who had commercial transit interests in the country, Walker was forced to leave the country in 1857.
+In 1860 he went to Honduras, where he was arrested by the British Royal Navy, later tried for piracy and "filibusterism", and executed by a Honduran firing squad in 1860.

 Pierce favored expansion and a substantial reorganization of the military.
 Secretary of War Davis and Navy Secretary James C. Dobbin found the Army and Navy in poor condition, with insufficient forces, a reluctance to adopt new technology, and inefficient management.
 Under the Pierce administration, Commodore Matthew C. Perry visited Japan (a venture originally planned under Fillmore) in an effort to expand trade to the East.
 Perry wanted to encroach on Asia by force, but Pierce and Dobbin pushed him to remain diplomatic.
 Perry signed a modest trade treaty with the Japanese shogunate that was successfully ratified.
 The 1856 launch of the USS Merrimac, one of six newly commissioned steam frigates, was one of Pierce's "most personally satisfying" days in office.